mozilla/fxa/features/FxA-80-eye-password-experiment/README.md

 * When the user hovers over the control and the password is masked, there should be a tooltip on the eye that says "Show password".
 * Windows-style: Only while the user is clicking the eye, does the password become unmasked.

+## Unmasked by Default

+A radical proposal that we should probably only test with the **Checkbox**  design.

+### Acceptance Criteria

+* The password fields are unmasked by default
+* When the user hovers over the control and the password is unmasked, there should be a tooltip that says "Hide password"
+* When the user hovers over the control and the password is unmasked, there should be a tooltip that says "Hide password"
+* When the user clicks the control and the password is masked, the password becomes unmasked.
+* When the user clicks the control and the password is unmasked, the password becomes masked.

 # Affordances
 ### Checkbox